 One reason Wealth Noir exists is to help make critical financial literacy information more accessible.
 The information is available and out there, but sometimes it’s about connecting with others and making it personal.
 This is why I truly appreciate the steps 21 Savage is taking.
 It takes a lot to make building wealth sexy.

-But I knew 21 Savage had a true commitment to financial freedom and building when I hear he has said he is no longer buying jewelry.
+But I know 21 Savage has a true commitment to financial freedom and building when I hear he has said he is no longer buying jewelry.
 He wants to be a good financial role model for new rappers and wants to use the money for better purposes.